Cancer drugs A to Z list

 a low amount of sodium and potassium in your blood

-white patches in the mouth or a sore, red mouth (oral candida)
+white patches in the mouth or a sore, red mouth (oral thrush)

 hallucinations, loss of memory, personality changes or changes to the way you think